bmeviauac01/softwarelab1/docs/Lab-ReportingServices/index.md

 1. Download  [adventure-works-2014-oltp-script.zip](adventure-works-2014-oltp-script.zip) and extract it to folder `C:\work\Adventure Works 2014 OLTP Script` (create the folder if it does not exist yet).

     !!! important ""
-        The folder name should be as above, otherwise you need change the path in the sql script:
+        The folder name should be as above; otherwise, you need to change the path in the sql script:

         ```sql
         -- NOTE: Change this path if you copied the script source to another path